orientechnologies/orientdb-docs/gettingstarted/Tutorial-Installation.md

 ---

 <!-- proofread 2015-12-10 SAM -->

 # Installation

-OrientDB is available in two editions:

-- **[Community Edition](http://orientdb.com/orientdb/)** is released as an open source project under the [Apache 2 license](http://www.apache.org/licenses/LICENSE-2.0.html).
-This license allows unrestricted free usage for both open source and commercial projects.

-- **[Enterprise Edition](http://orientdb.com/orientdb-enterprise/)**  is commercial software built on top of the Community Edition.
-Enterprise is developed by the same team that developed the OrientDB engine.
-It serves as an extension of the Community Edition, providing Enterprise features, such as:

-    - Non-Stop Backup and Restore
-    - Scheduled FULL and Incremental Backups
-    - Query Profiler
-    - Distributed Clustering configuration
-    - Metrics Recording
-    - Live Monitoring with configurable Alerts

-The Community Edition is available as a binary package for download or as source code on GitHub.
-The Enterprise Edition license is included with [Support](http://orientdb.com/support/) purchases.
+OrientDB Community Edition is available as a binary package for download or as source code on GitHub.
+The Enterprise Edition is available as a binary package to all our Customers that purchased one of the available [Subscriptions](http://orientdb.com/support/).
+A 45-days Enterprise Edition trial for development purposes is [available](http://orientdb.com/orientdb-enterprise/) as well.

+OrientDB prerequisites can be found [here](../admin/installation/Prerequisites.md).

 ## Use Docker